-Figure 3.77.
+Figure 3.86.
 Systemwide Minimum Objectives Performance

-3.6.
+3.7.
 Summary

-This chapter defines various airport conditions within Illinois's airport system in 2019 and documents they system's performance by way of PMs, PIs, and FSOs.
+This chapter defined various airport conditions within Illinois's airport system in 2019 and documents they system's performance by way of PMs, PIs, and FSOs.
 Documenting existing conditions establishes a baseline that helps identify gaps in facilities and services that IDOT Aeronautics can begin to target for improvement.
-Future targets, as well as project and policy recommendations, are presented in subsequent chapters.
+Future performance targets were also presented in this chapter which identified the gap and/or deficiency in airport facilities and/or services.